Assault Rifles And You

 For secondary echelons, we have a bunch of options: G11 and AUG are excellent, and you want any two of 416, FAL, SOPMOD and G11 for corpse dragging.
 Other decent ARs are starting to trickle down to EN as well, so check the doll pages for whoever you rolled.

 A special case are night battles: They need a handgun to provide map sight, and you will run into armoured enemies.
-While rifles are the recommended way to deal with them, the Night Royalty are barely good enough to deal with them on their own, especially when buffed by fairies.
-For that, however, they need high skill levels, and OTs-14 is rather hard to acquire.
+While rifles are the recommended way to deal with them, FP-buffing ARs can handle lightly armoured enemies, if they have enough buffs and equipment and skill levels.
+You want ARs around regardless to deal with unarmoured enemies, especially scouts.
+Molotovs and grenadier ARs are especially handy here, since they ignore both armour and evasion.

 As such, in the early game, your best bet is probably an F formation with a rifle in the back, 2 ARs (one grenadier, preferably, to deal with scouts and armour), a damage-buffing HG (to better handle armour), and one tanking SMG up front: